With its flooding, dustiness, droughts, and packs of coyotes, New Mexico is not an easy place to live off-grid.

 Graywater recycling is legal in New Mexico.
 This even includes recycling black water.
 Some areas offer rebates for installing graywater recycling systems, such as Santa Fe’s “laundry to landscape” rebate.
 You can learn more about graywater recycling in NM here.

 Sewage and Waste Removal

 The New Mexico Environmental Department is in charge of regulating solid waste removal.
-In general, the state is fairly relaxed and getting permits for septic tanks and off-grid sewage systems is reasonably easy.
-The main issue is whether the system could affect groundwater which people use for wells.
+In general, the state is fairly relaxed, and getting permits for septic tanks and off-grid sewage systems is reasonably straightforward.
+The main issue is whether the system could affect groundwater, which people use for wells.

 Outhouses, including unlined pit latrines, are legal in New Mexico.
-The state considers outhouses to be a “conventional treatment system”.
-Compared to many other states, the regulations are fairly relaxed though are obviously stricter in urban areas.
+The state considers outhouses to be a “conventional treatment system.”
+Compared to many other states, the regulations are pretty relaxed, though they are stricter in urban areas.
 You can read more about the law on the state website here.